uozuAho/note_searcher/readme.md

 ## Todo
-- remove default search query (the soup thing)
+- tag parser/searcher
+- vs code plugin
+- full text search:
     - dont use args directly as search query
         - eg. "!" breaks parser
         - how to do phrases, NOT, AND, OR etc...?
-- tag parser/searcher
     - what other search features does lucene have? titles, authors etc.
-- vs code plugin
     - watch directories, continuously build index